tomwhartung/always_learning_python/5-flask_test_drive/README.md

 Experimenting with flask, taking it out for a test drive, so to speak.

+## Setting Up bette

+We are starting the process from scratch, on bette.

+For the process we used to get jane going, see README-jane.md in this directory.
+(We may skip a step, delete some meanderings about the process, etc. in this version.)

 ## Reference:

 Going through some examples in Chapter 2 of the "Flask Web Development" book.

 Reference: http://shop.oreilly.com/product/0636920031116.do

-Gasp!
-Imagine that - an actual book this time!!

 ## Goal:

 Determine whether switching groja.com to flask would enable us to keep the navigation, and other elements common to all pages, DRY.

-#### What?

-DRY = Don't Repeat Yourself.

-Currently groja.com is nice and simple, but any changes to the navigation (or many other aspects of a page, such as link tags, favicon, title, etc. - but it is the nav that is most likely to change) need to be copy-and-pasted into all pages.

-I'm thinking that the templating that flask provides should make it easy to overcome this problem.

-Let's try it out, and find out for sure!

-## Step (0) Optional: Clone source used in book

-Did this on barbara and jane.
+## Step (1): Install virtualenv, pip3, and flask

+For consistency with the other hosts, install virtualenv.
-Wound up not use it on barbara, so you could say we did it on jane "just for grins."
+We wound up not using it on barbara or jane, so you could say we are doing it "just for grins."

-Following the book, grabbing a copy of his code, and using virtualenv.
+However, I am sure it will come in handy in the future.

 ```
-cd /var/www/learn/django/github
-mkdir miguelgrinberg
-cd miguelgrinberg
-git clone git@github.com:miguelgrinberg/flasky.git
-cd flasky/
-git checkout 1a
+dpkg-query --list '*virtualenv*'
-virtualenv venv
+sudo apt-get install virtualenv
 ```

-The last command creates a venv subdirectory in `/var/www/learn/django/github/miguelgrinberg/flasky/` .

-If it is not already there, create a tiny shell script to allow easy access to the virtual env.

 ```
-cd /var/www/learn/django/github/customizations/always_learning_python/
+cd /var/www/learn/github/customizations/always_learning_python/
 cd virtualenvs/
+virtualenv flask_bette
-cat > enter_venv.sh
+cat > flask_bette_env.sh
-cat enter_venv.sh
+cat flask_bette_env.sh
-. /var/www/learn/django/github/miguelgrinberg/flasky/venv/bin/activate
+. /var/www/learn/github/customizations/virtualenvs/flask_bette/bin/activate
 ```

 Run the shell script, and use pip3 and **sudo -H ** to install flask:

 ```
-. ./enter_venv.sh
+. ./flask_bette_env.sh
 which pip3                 ## /usr/bin/pip3
 sudo -H pip3 install flask
 ```